Many persons are confused

 health treatment.
 Not only does the field of psychology use research to assess

-for analyzing information and drawing conclusions in psychotherapy
+information and drawing conclusions in psychotherapy sessions.

 Moreover, in

-have experienced at least a year of
+assessment, and psychotherapy), and they will have experienced at least a

 What about